Table of Contents

 Wherever you look, COVID-19 has dramatically impacted every industry.
 Supply chains are no exception.
-Spot container prices have skyrocketed — container shipments from China that used to cost a few thousand now cost tens of thousands.
+Spot container prices have skyrocketed — China-US container shipments that used to cost $2000-$5000 now cost around $30,000.

 In addition to showing how much the global supply chain relies on cross-border trade, the pandemic also exposed how businesses were overly reliant on traditional logistics processes.
 Industry leaders had to quickly pivot to digital logistics operations so that they could make better decisions faster.

 According to Yossi Sheffi, Professor at Massachusetts Institute of Technology (MIT) and Director of the MIT Centre of Transportation and Logistics (MIT CTL), “… the pandemic pushed companies to use more digital tools to run their supply chains.”

 Digital logistics enables businesses to conduct supply chain and logistics planning faster, keep up with evolving customer behaviors and expectations, and automate repetitive tasks so that logistics teams can perform higher-level activities.
 So while the ongoing supply chain crisis is challenging, industries may look back on their pivot to digital logistics during COVID-19 as a positive one.

 In this article, we’ll explore what digital logistics is, what makes it different from traditional logistics, and what businesses should look for in a digital logistics solution.

 Digital logistics refers to the automation and digitization of processes related to the movement of goods.